 What is E-Rate?

 The FCC's E-Rate program makes telecommunications and information services more affordable for schools and libraries, including Tribal libraries.
 With funding from the Universal Service Fund (fcc.gov/general/universal-service-fund), E-Rate provides discounts for telecommunications, internet access, and internal connections to eligible schools and libraries.
 Discounts range from 20 to 90 percent and are based on the poverty level of the schools.
 Rural schools and libraries may also receive a higher discount.
-Recipients must pay some portion of the service costs.
+Recipients must pay some portion of the service and equipment costs.

 Are Tribal libraries eligible for E-Rate?